Morsmalleo/AhMyth/README.md

 - [x] [Client Report](https://github.com/Morsmalleo/AhMyth/issues/new?assignees=Morsmalleo&labels=bug%2C+error&template=client-report.md&title=)

-Use this *Issue Template* if you experience any of the following issues:
+Use this *Issue Template* if you experience any of the following issues on the victim's end:
 - Unstable Victim Connections
 - No Victim Connections Returning
 - Backdoored Payload Applications Crashing after Installation